Ukraine tensions push yields on safe-haven Bunds to record lows

-Data showing Italy unexpectedly slipped back into recession in the second quarter exacerbated worries about the euro zone's economic recovery, helping to fuel demand for safe-haven investments.
+Data showing Italy unexpectedly slipped back into recession in the second quarter, exacerbating worries about the pace of the euro zone's economic recovery, also fuelled demand for investments perceived as offering a safe haven.

 "Geopolitical strains in Ukraine with reports of possible Russian retaliation are fuelling a flight to quality, and adding to the risk sentiment was this disappointing data out of Italy," DZ Bank rate strategist Christian Lenk said.
 "These two factors justify yields moving back towards record lows."

-Moscow has massed around 20,000 troops on Ukraine's eastern frontier, NATO said on Wednesday.
-The western alliance warned that Russia might use a humanitarian or peacekeeping mission as a pretext to send troops across the border.
+NATO said on Wednesday that Moscow has amassed around 20,000 troops on Ukraine's eastern border and warned that Russia could use the excuse of a humanitarian or peacekeeping mission to send troops into eastern Ukraine.

 President Vladimir Putin has ordered his government to prepare retaliatory measures following the latest round of Western sanctions, which may include banning European airlines from flying over Russian territory.

-Bund yields fell 8 basis points, their biggest daily fall since September 2013, to a record low of 1.097 percent.
-Bund futures were up 89 ticks at 148.90.
+Bund yields fell 7 basis points to 1.10 percent, a new record low, and were on track for their biggest daily fall since September 2013.
+Bund futures were up 85 ticks at 148.86.

 Germany sold 2.5 billion euros of five-year bonds at much lower yields than at a previous sale, with a downbeat inflation and growth outlook contributing to the solid result.

-The European Central Bank meets on Thursday but is not expected to alter policy.
-It has signalled it will assess the effects of June's rate cuts and new long-term loans to banks (TLTRO) it plans to make in September before taking further steps.
+The European Central Bank meets on Thursday, but is not expected to tweak policy as it has signalled it will assess the effects of June's rate cuts and fresh long-term loans to banks (TLTROs) it will make in September before taking further steps.